 The Learning Center hosts an annual summer program called Smart Kid Summer for the students to remain academically sharp while expanding their worldview .
 The summer program runs four days a week, providing a hot lunch each day.

-As a community outreach, The Learning Center partners with The Meeting Place Church and distributes 500 backpacks filled with school supplies to students in need.
-Learning Center staff and volunteers distribute a majority of the backpacks at their annual event.
-Any backpacks remaining go to local schools to support students who could not make it.
+As a community outreach, The Learning Center partners with The Meeting Place Church and distributes resources such as backpacks, clothing, and other organizations.
+Learning Center staff and volunteers distribute a majority of them at their annual event.
+Any resources remaining go to local schools to support students who could not make it.